0anas01/website/linkerd.io/content/2.15/tasks/install-helm.md

 As such, this page contains instructions for using Helm to install the latest edge release of Linkerd, and `helm.linkerd.io` does not contain Helm charts for stable releases after `stable-2.14`.
-If you have installed a [stable distribution](/releases/#stable) of Linkerd, the vendor should provide additional guidance on how to use Helm.
+If you are using a [stable distribution](/releases/#stable) of Linkerd, the vendor should provide additional guidance on how to use Helm.